Polykinetics: A systematic approach to converting mental stress into physical strength.

 The intensity indicators will normally follow the flow of which ever song is being used, but at others, instructors can use these to throw in some surprise twists into a workout to keep both bodies and brains continuously engaged and challenged throughout the entire workout.
 This also helps to prevent the common problem of plateauing.
 Due to no two songs being identical,

-The best part about the Polykinetics method is that you can infuse the technique into ANY exercise of your choice, not just the ones chosen for kinetic sequences.
-They key is to ditch the counting and let the intensity of the music lead your efforts.
-All you have to do is keep your movements consistent with the beat of which ever music you're using and you'll feel a very different kind of physical workout each time.
+The best part about Polykinetics is that you can infuse this technique into ANY physical exercise of your choice, not just the exercise moves used in kinetic sequences.
+They key is to ditch the repetition counting and let the flow of the music and its intensities lead your efforts.
+All you have to do is keep your movements consistent with the beat of which ever music (song) you're using and in less than one minute, you'll feel a very different kind of workout.

 Music: The neurology of Polykinetics